Character Creation

 A Character in Story Mode is a collection of tags that can ease or hinder game play.

 Follow the following simple steps to create a character.
+It is recommended to create a Young Adult or Adult character for best options.

 1. Create a concept of what you want your character to be and do.